ryumatsuura/ryumatsuura.github.io/index.md

 ---

 <p>
-I am a data scientist at Expedia in London.
+I am a Data Scientist at Expedia in London.
 </p>

 <p>